 - “I will find a penny on the ground today.”

-- “I will receive an unexpected package today.”
+- “Thank you for an unexpected package today.”

 Now, you have to take action.
 Yes – you have to take action.
 You won’t find the penny if you are not looking.
 You will not get a parking space if you don’t drive anywhere to park.
 Get it?
 You have to move forward with your intention by taking action.
 And BELIEVING it can happen.
 Visualize yourself picking up that penny, or pulling to that space with time on the meter.
 Imagine your feeling of satisfaction when it happens.

 Once you are comfortable with manifesting, try the job intention.
 State your goal of finding an extra job, and take action by looking in the classified ads.
 Here are a few places you could look:

 - classified ads in a local print paper.

 - local online ads (Front Porch Forum is is a Vermont community, and there are similar groups all over the United States).

 - bulletin boards in grocery stores, information booths, etc